Active Research Projects focused on the health and mental health of service members and their families and children

 The Daily Diary Study uses a novel ecological momentary assessment methodology to monitor post-traumatic stress symptoms in current and former Service members.
 The study examines the association between variability in stress symptoms, collected four times daily over a 15-day period, and psychiatric disorders (e.g., PTSD, depression), sleep, pain, health risk behaviors (e.g., alcohol and tobacco use), and other areas of health and functioning.
 In Phase I of the study, Service members complete daily assessments on paper questionnaires.
 Recruitment for Phase I began in 2013 and closed with enrollment of 50 Service members.
 Recruitment for Phase II began in 2014 and is ongoing.
 In Phase II, Service members complete assessments using electronic tablets programmed with a sophisticated application developed specifically for this project through the collaboration of CSTS and the National Center for Telehealth and Technology (T2).
-Analysis of Phase I data is currently in process.
+Data analyses and dissemination of the findings is in process.
 This important study will increase our understanding of the relationship between daily variability in post-traumatic stress symptoms and mental health conditions, as well as inform future use of technology in psychiatric assessment, treatment, and research.

 This study aims to identify experiences of bereaved military family members (adults and children) — how psychological and/or physical outcomes of bereavement are influenced by family members’ pre-existing psychological and physical health, genetic factors, support and unique factors associated with military death.
 Participants completed online questionnaires and participated in interviews with study staff.
 Expert consultants from Columbia University, UCLA, and University of Michigan are also collaborating on study analyses.